uzh-rpg/vilib/README.md

 # Follow the instructions of the downloader script:
 ./create_feature_detector_evaluation_data.sh
 # Once the dataset has been acquired successfully,
-# simply run the test suite
+# simply run the test suite:
 ./test_vilib
 ```
 3. Install the library